bpirkle/commons-screensaver-images/README.md

 # commons-screensaver-images
-Bot to create a list of urls from commons.wikimedia.org that are likely to be good for screensaves
+Bot to create a list of urls from commons.wikimedia.org that are likely to be good for screensavers

+This is experimental code and should be used with caution.